nuta/nsh/README.md

 ---------

 ### Asynchronous initialization
-For better user experience we want to print the prompt as soon as possible.
+For better user experience it is crucial to render the first prompt as soon as possible.
 To achieve blazingly fast first prompt rendering, in constrast to bash, nsh utilizes threads to initialize the shell environment such as history loading, `$PATH` scanning, and even rc script execution.

+### `~/.nshconfig`
+Since we execute the rc script asynchronously we cannot use `$PROMPT` to render the first prompt.
+Instead of using environment varibles defined in the rc script we use a declarative configuration file named `.nshconfig`, a JSON file which contains the prompt format and `$PATH`.

+### Completion
+Nsh has experimental support for Bash style compeltion system, i.e. `complete(1)` and `compgen(1)`.
+Unfortunately [bunch of bash completion scripts](https://github.com/scop/bash-completion) uses Bash features which nsh does not yet support so you cannot use them for now.
+I'm going to implement them in Q1 2019.
+Stay tuned!

+### History Format
+The history file (`~/.nsh_history`) is a text file where each line is a JSON.
+We don't simply save the whole history as a big array since appending to a *large* array would be very slow.
+Each entry contains the command and its context: the directory where the command was executed, and the UNIX timestamp when the command was executed.
+In future I want to support genious history search mode as **[mcFly](https://github.com/cantino/mcfly)** does.